Clinical and Healthcare Burden of Multiple Recurrences of Clostridium difficile Infection.

 Authors: Sheitoyan-Pesant C, Abou Chakra CN, Pépin J, Marcil-Héguy A, Nault V, Valiquette L

-METHODS: This was a retrospective cohort of adults diagnosed with CDI in a hospital in Sherbrooke, Canada (1998-2013).
-An rCDI episode was defined by the reappearance of diarrhea leading to a treatment, with or without a positive toxin assay, within 14-60 days after the previous episode.
+METHODS: A retrospective cohort of adults diagnosed with CDI in a single hospital in Sherbrooke, Canada (1998-2013).
+An rCDI episode was defined by the reappearance of diarrhea leading to a treatment, with or without a positive toxin assay, within 14-60 days following the previous episode.

-CONCLUSIONS: This study documented the clinical and healthcare burden of rCDI: 34% of patients with rCDI needed admission, 28% developed severe CDI, and 4% developed a complication.
+CONCLUSION: This study documented the clinical and healthcare burden of rCDI.
+One third of patients with rCDI needed admission, one fourth developed severe CDI and 4% developed a complication.
 Secular changes in the severity of recurrences could reflect variations in the predominant strain, or better management.

 PMID: 26582748 [PubMed - as supplied by publisher]